East Gwillimbury: Demographics

+Ethnicity

 Attractions

 The Sharon Temple is located in the village of Sharon, Ontario.
 It was designated as a National Historic Site of Canada in 1990.
 The site is composed of eight distinctive heritage buildings and dwellings, and houses 6,000 artifacts on a 1.8 ha site.
 The Temple was constructed between 1825 and 1831 by the "Children of Peace", a Quaker sect led by David Willson, on whose property it was built.

 Bare Oaks Family Naturist Park is a naturist (nudist) park located between the villages of Sharon and Mount Albert.
 It attracts thousands of visitors to East Gwillimbury and has a significant economic impact on area tourism.
 It has been in that location since 1972 when it was known as the Toronto Helios Society.

 Stardust Drive-In Theatre on Mount Albert Road opened in 1950s as North York Drive-In and is one of a handful of drive-in theatres remaining in Canada.